Overregulation imposes significant costs on North American metals businessesDownload Talking Points

 Regulations are necessary to ensure consumer and worker well-being, but overregulation imposes significant costs on Americans without improving their daily lives or enhancing their safety or prosperity.
 Today, regulatory bodies have as much, or even more, influence over our lives than Congress.
-In 2014, Congress passed just 224 laws while executive branch agencies issued 3,554 regulations.
+In 2016, Congress passed just 214 laws while executive branch agencies issued 3,853 regulations.
 As a result, American consumers and businesses spend about $2 trillion each year, a sum equal to 12 percent of the total U.S. economy, to comply with federal regulations.
-In 2012, these rules cost businesses approximately $10,000 per employee.
-What’s more, regulations disproportionately affect smaller firms, costing businesses with less than 50 employees $11,724 per employee and larger firms $9,083 per employee.
+These rules cost businesses approximately $10,000 per employee.
+What’s more, regulations disproportionately affect smaller firms, costing manufacturing businesses with less than 50 employees $34,671 per employee and firms with more than 100 employees $13,750 per employee.
 Finally, overregulation harms consumers by adding to the cost of goods.
-The average household’s regulatory bill is approximately $15,000 each year, about one quarter of its income.
+In 2016, the price increases from federal regulation totaled $23,498 per consumers.

 Why It Matters

 The direct and indirect costs of overregulation and the lack of transparency in the regulatory process reduce our industry’s ability to compete and prosper in the global marketplace.
 Regulatory uncertainty creates a risky and costly business climate, leading to high compliance costs, delayed research and development and the costs resulting from inefficient planning.
 Unnecessary regulations impose higher costs on the manufacturing industry and its customers.
 These costs stifle business investment and erode consumer demand, both of which inhibit economic growth.
 Reforming our regulatory system would encourage businesses to take additional risks, create more jobs and allow consumers to save or spend more of their hard-earned money.

 Policymakers must –